Rheumatoid Arthritis Skin Problems

 Rheumatoid arthritis (RA) is primarily a disease of the joints.
 But the disease and many of the medications used to treat it can also affect the skin, causing problems as diverse as sun sensitivity, rash, and firm lumps of tissue called nodules.

 About 20% of people with rheumatoid arthritis develop rheumatoid nodules.
-These hard lumps of tissue, about the size of a pea, may form under the skin over bony areas such as the elbow or ankle.
-However, they can also form on internal organs.
+These hard lumps of tissue range in size from about the size of a pea to as large as a ping pong ball.
+They may form under the skin over bony areas such as the elbow, ankle, or finger.
+They can also form on internal organs such as the lungs.

 For some people, treatment with disease-modifying anti-rheumatic drugs (DMARDs) used to control RA or injections of corticosteroid medications may help shrink nodules.
 If rheumatoid nodules become infected or painful, surgery may be necessary to remove them.

 On rare occasions, nodules can reflect the presence of rheumatoid vasculitis, which is inflammation of the small and medium-sized blood vessels.